 I have lupus and I am thinking of becoming pregnant.
 Is there anything I should know?

 Women with lupus can have healthy pregnancies.
 However, women with lupus have a higher chance for complications during pregnancy.
-Health care providers believe that pregnancy outcome is better if the disease is well controlled for at least six months prior to becoming pregnant.
-If you are considering pregnancy, it is important to speak to your healthcare team before trying to get pregnant.
+Healthcare providers believe that pregnancy outcome is better if the disease is well controlled for at least 6 months prior to becoming pregnant.
+If you are thinking about pregnancy, it is important to speak to your healthcare team before trying to get pregnant.

-Will lupus make it harder for me to get pregnant?
+Will having lupus make it harder for me to get pregnant?

 Unlikely.
 Lupus itself does not affect a woman’s ability to become pregnant.
-However, some women with high disease activity have reported missing periods, which may make it harder to get pregnant.
-In addition, some medications used to treat lupus can affect how your ovaries work and this might make it harder to get pregnant.
+However, some women with high disease activity have reported missing periods, which might make it harder to get pregnant.
+In addition, some medications used to treat lupus can affect how your ovaries work, and this might make it harder to get pregnant.
 Women with kidney disease may also have a harder time getting pregnant.

 How will pregnancy affect my symptoms?

 It is not clear whether pregnancy increases the number of lupus flares or new symptoms of lupus.
 However, some studies have suggested a small increased chance for flares, with symptoms that ranged from very mild to severe.
 There were also some reports of flares within the first few months following delivery.
 The chance for symptom flares during pregnancy may be lower if lupus is not active within the six months prior to conception.

 Does having lupus increase the chance for miscarriage?